 There are three types of flight tickets: one way, return and open-return or open-ended.
 The differences are as follows:

-- A one way ticket is travelling in one direction with no flight back to where you started.
+- A one-way ticket is travelling in one direction with no flight back to where you started.

 - A return ticket is a flight out to your destination and back again via the same or similar route.

-- An open-return is a set flight date for getting to your destination, but the date to return is “open” allowing you to book your return flight you have paid for at a later date.
+- An open-return is a set flight date for getting to your destination, but the date to return is “open” allowing you to book the return flight you have paid for at a later date.

 Which type of plane ticket you choose depends on your own choices, such as flexibility and ease.
-For a long-term stay in New Zealand, a one way ticket both to New Zealand and back again is likely to be the cheapest and most flexible.
+For a long-term stay in New Zealand, a one-way ticket both to New Zealand and back again is likely to be the cheapest and most flexible.
 An open-ended plane ticket is by far the most expensive.

 For a full pro and con list for each plane ticket type, take a look at Flight to New Zealand: Return Vs. Open Return Vs. One Way.